Queen's Own Cameron Highlanders: New armies

+Group photograph of soldiers belonging to the 6th (Service) Battalion, Cameron Highlanders, which was part of the New Army, formed at Inverness in September 1914.
+The battalion moved through Hampshire, first to Aldershot and then Bramshott and later Basingstoke in February 1915.

 Three service battalions of the Cameron Highlanders, raised in 1914, saw active service:

 The 5th (Service) Battalion landed at Boulogne-sur-Mer as part of the 26th Brigade in the 9th (Scottish) Division in May 1915 for service on the Western Front, where they served for the remainder of the war.

 The 6th (Service) Battalion landed at Boulogne-sur-Mer as part of the 45th Brigade in the 15th (Scottish) Division in July 1915 and also served on the Western Front for the rest of the war.

 The 7th (Service) Battalion landed at Boulogne-sur-Mer as part of the 44th Brigade in the 15th (Scottish) Division in July 1915.
 They served on the Western Front until June 1918 when, due to high casualties incurred at Arras, the battalion was amalgamated with the 6th Camerons.

 The North Uist-born war poet Dòmhnall Ruadh Chorùna, a highly important figure in 20th century Scottish Gaelic literature, served in combat with the 7th (Service) Battalion during the trench warfare along the Western Front and vividly described his war experiences in verse.